 - 1. The lecture exams will only cover the material within that time period (i.e. the 2^{nd} lecture exam will only cover the material presented AFTER the 1^{st} exam). - 2.
 I will be providing reviews for the lecture exams for you to study from, but in no way are they substitutes for coming to class!!! - 3.
 You CANNOT make up an exam!!!
 This is not fair to the other students. - a.
 It is my experience that certain students always seem to have emergencies come up on exam days.
 I have found that when I'm "nice" to students, they abuse the privilege.
 Please be a responsible individual! - b.
 In saying all this, if an uncontrollable emergency or personal crisis arises, I occasionally will allow make-ups for responsible individuals, but they are few and far between.
-If something does happen, let me know the situation as soon as you can, and I will be more flexible.
-You will need to provide some sort of documentation (i.e. a doctor's note, etc.) - i.
+If something does happen, let me know the situation as soon as you can, and I will be more flexible. - i.
 IF THIS HAPPENS, IT CAN ONLY HAPPEN ONCE!
 IF IT HAPPENS MORE THAN ONCE, YOU HAVE MORE IMPORTANT THINGS TO WORRY ABOUT THAN THIS COURSE!!! - 4.
 For the lab exams, seating will be assigned.